Okpainmo/hngi8-stage-2-task/README.md

 ## Repo details

 This repository contains two projects - my application resume and PNA(print-name app).
 PNA is a simple app that prints my name.
+The link to the app can be found in the resume website.

 ## Repo stack